lateus/pokem/README.md

 * **openSUSE** (*zypper*):
 `sudo zypper install -t pattern devel_basis`

+These are just examples.
+If you use a different package manager, you must search for the corresponding package in your distribution.

 That will install a C and a C++ compiler, and also the tool `make`.
-Then you can run `make` on the directory where the project resides to build the application:
+Then you can run `make` by opening the terminal on the project's directory to build the application:
 `$ make`

-These are just examples.
-If you use a different package manager, you must search for the corresponding package in your distribution.
+You can build a static library to use elsewhere:
+`$ make static`

 On **MacOS**, if you don't have GCC installed, you can install it through X-Code, it's free on the Apple Store.